Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Self Attention.md

   - "[[Softmax]]"
 ---

-Assuming that we are working with a [[Large Language Models|Large Language Model]], and as such we have already associated an [[Embedding Vector]] to each [[Token]] based on its learned value and its position, the next logical step would be to allow these new vectors to "soak up" more knowledge about the words around them.
+Assuming that we are working with a [[Large Language Model|Large Language Model]], and as such we have already associated an [[Embedding Vector]] to each [[Token]] based on its learned value and its position, the next logical step would be to allow these new vectors to "soak up" more knowledge about the words around them.

 $$
 Token[\text{"Tower"}] \to \begin{bmatrix}